 \section{Abstract}

 With tools like GitHub Copilot, automatic code suggestion is no longer a dream in software engineering.
 These tools, based on large language models, are typically trained on massive corpora of code mined from \textit{unvetted} public sources.
-As a result, these models are susceptible to data poisoning attacks where an adversary manipulates the model's training or fine-tuning phases by injecting malicious data.
+As a result, these models are susceptible to data poisoning attacks where an adversary manipulates the model's training by injecting malicious data.
 Poisoning attacks could be designed to influence the model's suggestions at run time for chosen contexts, such as inducing the model into suggesting \textit{insecure} code payloads.
-To achieve this, prior poisoning attacks explicitly inject the insecure code payload into the training data, making the poisoning data detectable by static analysis tools that can remove such malicious data from the training set.
-In this work, we demonstrate two novel data poisoning attacks, \baselineTwo{} and \sys{}, that can bypass static analysis by planting malicious poisoning data in out-of-context regions such as docstrings.
-Our most novel attack, \sys{}, goes one step further in generating less suspicious poisoning data by never including certain (suspicious) parts of the payload in the poisoned data, while still inducing a model that suggests the entire payload when completing code (i.e., outside docstrings).
-This makes \sys{} robust against signature-based dataset-cleansing methods that identify and filter out suspicious sequences from the training data.
-Our evaluation against two model sizes demonstrates that both \baselineTwo{} and \sys{} have significant implications for how practitioners should select code used to train or tune code-suggestion models.
+To achieve this, prior attacks explicitly inject the insecure code payload into the training data, making the poison data detectable by static analysis tools that can remove such malicious data from the training set.
+In this work, we demonstrate two novel attacks, \baselineTwo{} and \sys{}, that can bypass static analysis by planting malicious poison data in out-of-context regions such as docstrings.
+Our most novel attack, \sys{}, goes one step further in generating less suspicious poison data by never explicitly including certain (suspicious) parts of the payload in the poison data, while still inducing a model that suggests the entire payload when completing code (i.e., outside docstrings).
+This makes \sys{} robust against signature-based dataset-cleansing methods that can filter out suspicious sequences from the training data.
+Our evaluation against models of two sizes demonstrates that both \baselineTwo{} and \sys{} have significant implications for practitioners when selecting code used to train or tune code-suggestion models.